 Answer: B. How many cookies did you eat

-Explanation: This sentence is the only one that asks for information.
-It wants to know about the number of cookies someone ate.
-The other sentences are statements or commands, not questions.
+Explanation: This is the only one that is a question.
+It wants to know how many cookies someone ate.
+The others are statements or commands, not questions.

 By investing in our FastBridge aReading prep materials, you're giving your students the tools they need to succeed.
 Our proven methods have helped countless students improve their reading skills and boost their confidence.